roastduck/FreeTensor/docs/guide/schedules.md

 Parameter `s` in `schedule_callback` is a [`Schedule`](../../api/#freetensor.core.schedule.Schedule) object.
 Besides `parallelize`, there are more supported scheduling primitives.

+If you are using the [`@optimize_to_pytorch` integration](../first-program/#copy-free-interface-fromto-pytorch), you need to set schedules for the forward pass and the backward pass separately.

 ## Combining Multiple Schdules

 Some optimizations can be done by applying multiple schedules.
 For example, a tiled matrix-multiplication can be done by first `split` the loops, then `reorder` them, and finally apply `cache`s to create tile tensors.